wjgilmore/dreamfactory-book/docs/chapter10.md

 ---
 sidebar: auto
 ---
-# Chapter X. Production Best Practices
+# Chapter 10.
+Production Best Practices

 While DreamFactory is already fairly fast, secure and maintenance free out of the box, there are quite a few modifications you can make to enhance your instance.
-We have broken these down into several categories to make focusing on individual features easier, almost as a checklist.
+We have broken these down into several categories to make focusing on individual features easier, almost as a checklist for optimal performance and maintenance.

 ## Performance

 For database-backed APIs, there is no more impactful task one could